Tutorials

 - measures presence/absence of multiple groups.
 The value of each cell in the band is a numeric group identifier, and thus each cell can represent one and only one group at a time.

-❯ Quantitative - values represent amounts, measurement of single thing
+❯ Quantitative - cell value (number) represents a measurement of a single thing

 The octocorals raster is a binary 0/1 raster representing absence or presence, so choose Quantitative